 Gary Andrews was a successful Wall Street attorney.
 He had money, prestige and power.
 But in winning the rat race, Gary had gone too far.
-One day while reading the paper he was mystically transformed into a six foot, upright, talking rat.
+One day while reading the paper he mystically transformed into a six foot, upright, talking rat.
 His personality remained intact, but his outer appearance now matched his inner nature, and Gary was clueless as to why the change had occurred (although at various times throughout the series it was hinted that he would only revert to his former appearance with the transformation of his inner self).

 Worried about property values, the other tenants in Gary’s co-op building, The Montana, held meetings to discuss possible ways to have their giant rodent problem evicted.
 Especially obsessed with Gary’s ouster was Truman Pinksdale, president of The Montana Tenants Association.
 Truman sought any means necessary to get rid of his furry neighbor.
-He went so far as to call a rat exterminator, but got more than he bargained for when he hired Johnny Bugz to do the job.
-Bugz was even more obsessed with killing rats than Truman, in addition to being stupid and highly unethical.
+He went so far as to call a rat exterminator, but got more than he bargained for when he hired Johnny Bugz for the job.
+In addition to being stupid and highly unethical, Bugz was even more obsessed with killing rats than Truman.
 He continually extorted additional fees from Truman (generally bullying him with threats of physical harm) each time he failed to kill Gary.
-To the perpetual frustration of Bugz, his elaborate plans constantly went awry and innocent bystanders ended up being the victim of the bullet/spear/car bumper/etc. intended for Gary.
+To the perpetual frustration of Bugz, his elaborate plans constantly went awry, and innocent bystanders ended up the victim of the bullet/spear/car bumper/etc. intended for Gary.
 Probably smarter than Bugz was his pet cat Boots, whose occasional “meow” could apparently be understood by Bugz and held significant meaning.